 Tachinidae: Masicera sphingivora (Robineau-Desvoidy, 1830).
 Many larvae are parasitized by tachinids (Pittaway, 1993), but the species involved are usually not recorded.

-From southern Portugal and Spain (Gomez Bustillo & Fernandez-Rubio, 1974; Grustan & Redondo, 1998) across southern Europe to Turkey (de Freina, 1979; de Freina, 2012), the Republic of Georgia, Armenia and Azerbaijan (Didmanidze, Petrov & Zolotuhin, 2013), including the Balearic Islands, the Republic of North Macedonia (Krpač et al., 2019) and south-western Bulgaria (Belasitsa Mountains (Ganev, 1984)).
+From southern Portugal and Spain (Gomez Bustillo & Fernandez-Rubio, 1974; Grustan & Redondo, 1998) across parts of southern Europe to western Turkey (de Freina, 1979; de Freina, 2012; Okyar, 2012), including the Balearic Islands, northern Greece (Lake Prespa area), the Republic of North Macedonia (Krpač et al., 2019) and south-western Bulgaria (Belasitsa Mountains (Ganev, 1984)).
 However, the distribution of this species in the Iberian Peninsula and Balearic Islands requires further investigation, for it may only be an intermittant resident over most of this area, or widespread but elusive.
 Pérez De-Gregorio et al. (2001) give confirmed records for the provinces of Estremadura (west of Setúbal) and Teruel (inland from Muniesa).

 Hyles nicaea nicaea has been only recorded once with any certainty from mainland Italy, from Passo del Cane, Imperia, Liguria (P. Mazzei, pers. comm.).
 Reports from Sardinia require confirmation (Parenzan & Porcelli, 2006).